-If you are wondering what C2 grammar is, then you will be happy to see the following long list of categorised grammar points linked with explained examples.
+The C2 English level is the best and highest level of English and possibly higher than many native English speakers.
+If you are still wondering what C2 grammar is, then you will be happy to see the following long list of categorized grammar points linked with explained examples.
 This is the English grammar you should know at the C2 level because C2 students have proven they can use it in thousands of tests.
-It is rare grammar generally, but if you want to be an expert, it’s a good idea to practise these structures and the vocabulary that is naturally listed with it.
+It is rare grammar generally, but if you want to be an expert, it’s a good idea to practice these structures and the vocabulary naturally listed with them.

 ‘C2 adjectives‘ is not just a list of vocabulary that C2 students can use.
-The adjectives are used in combination with other grammar categories to allow a greater amount of detail.
+The adjectives are used in combination with infinitives, comparative clauses, noun phrases etc. to allow a greater amount of detail.

 At the C2 level, English users can express modality and give emphasis using infinitives after adjectives in complex ways such as with negation and comparative clauses: